ibm-cloud-architecture/refarch-kc/docs/index.md

 * **Public cloud (IBM Cloud)**, [see this article](deployments/iks.md) for details on how to prepare the needed services.
 * **Private cloud** (we are using IBM Cloud Private) and [see this article](deployments/icp.md) for details.
 * **[Local](deployments/local.md)** to your laptop, using docker images and docker compose.

+The scripts to build, deploy and tests all the solution components are defined in this source repository: [https://github.com/ibm-cloud-architecture/refarch-kc](https://github.com/ibm-cloud-architecture/refarch-kc).
+Each project has its own deep explanations.

+## Future readings